Best Tips For Growing Rhubarb In Containers

 The crimson stalk is thought to be the juiciest of all, incorrect.
 This type will give you an advantage if you intend to sell them.
 They thrive in the sun and are an heirloom plant that you will enjoy for years.

 3. Chipman’s Canada Red Rhubarb

 ‘Chipman's Canada Red,' often known as Canadian Red, is another ruby-coloured variety.
 This one has large, juicy stalks, expands to three to four feet tall and broad, and grows well in Zones 3-8.
-This lovely cultivar was developed in frigid Winnipeg, Manitoba, Canada, ideal for northern growers.
+This lovely cultivar was developed in frigid Winnipeg, Manitoba, Canada, and is ideal for northern growers.

 Plant outside in the autumn, winter, or early spring (as soon as the earth thaws).
 Harvest from April to June, but wait at least one year after planting the crown for the optimum harvest.
-Nature Hills Nursery sells 2-4 year old plants in #2 containers.
+Nature Hills Nursery sells 2-4-year-old plants in #2 containers.

 4. Kangarhu Rhubarb

 Try the wonderfully called ‘KangaRhu' for a bright crimson stalk that retains its unique red hue even after cooking.
 ‘KangaRhu' is hardy in Zones 4-8 and can withstand moderate heat, making it ideal for gardeners in the Midwest or even the South.